News dads, gather round, there’s something you should know.

 What you can say instead: I’ll take the baby and rock/feed/sing while you take a breather.
 Letting her know you’re a team and she doesn’t have to work it out on her own is a big plus.

-What Not Say #2: “It’s Your Turn to Change The Nappy!”
+Not Saying To New Mothers #2: “It’s Your Turn to Change The Nappy!”

 That’s the funny thing about babies, especially newborns – they seem to constantly need a nappy change.
 As soon as a fresh nappy has been applied, probably a new outfit if there was a pooplosion, your baby starts to make grunting sounds or turn red in the face.